-It is not known that Charles was selected to go out on the work detail to Clark Field as a replacement for a POW who became ill.
+It is known that Charles was selected to go out on the work detail to Clark Field in January 1943l.
 Since it had been a military base before the war, the POWs slept in the barracks and each man had a bunk and mattress.
 The POWs on the detail built revetments and a runway.

 The Japanese instituted the “Blood Brother” rule since several POWs escaped from the detail.
 If one man escaped, the other nine men in the group would be executed.
 Men were often thrown into the metal shack that served as a cellblock that had no windows and had only enough room for the man to squat.
 They also witnessed the execution of Filipinos who had been caught stealing sheet metal.
 They were tied to poles and used for bayonet practice.

 As they neared the completion of the runway, the rock the POWs used, for the base of the runway, ran out.
 The Japanese engineers decided that sand would be used for the base on the last part of the runway.
 After the runway was finished, the first Japanese bomber that landed on it had its landing gear sink into the runway, where the sand had been used, and the plane flipped over on its back.
 The POWs wanted to cheer but couldn’t.